 Operating System Command

-UNIX export DERBY_HOME=/opt/Derby_10
+UNIX (Korn Shell) export DERBY_HOME=/opt/Derby_10

-Windows set DERBY_HOME=c:\Derby_10.
+Windows set DERBY_HOME=c:\Derby_10

-- 2. Be certain that the java.exe file, version 1.4.2 or, higher is in your command execution PATH.
+- 2. Be certain that the java executable file, version 1.4.2 or higher, is in your command execution PATH.
 Open a command window and run the java -version command. - 3.
-Add the DERBY_HOME/bin directory to the PATH environment variable so that you can run the Derby scripts from any directory.
+Add the DERBY_HOME/bin directory to the PATH environment variable so that you can run the Derby scripts from any directory, as shown in the following table.